We now show that the evaluation of the DPS sum in Equation 4.11 and the calculation of KMC averages are two closely related problems.

 .

-We can formulate the calculation of the mean first passage time from to
+We can formulate the calculation of the mean first passage time from

 in graph theoretical terms as follows.
 Let the digraph consisting of nodes for all local minima and edges for each transition state be